What is a Cold Sore?

 Will a cold sore keep coming back?

 Unfortunately, Yes.
 Just like other viral infections that hide in your nerves like chicken pox, once you have the cold sore virus, you cannot get rid of it!
+This means that you will always get cold sores, but there are some things you can do to prevent or minimise the risk.

 What can I do to prevent Cold Sore outbreaks?